clifford2/mailcatcher/README.md

 ### Sending Email

-You can send a test email with our `hello` test script inside the container image (uses netcat):
+You can send a test email with our `hello` script inside the container image (uses netcat):

 ```sh